Oman Botanic Garden: Concept

 At the time of development, the Oman Botanic Garden was the first botanical garden to display the extensive flora of an entire region.

 The garden is the largest botanical garden in the Arabian Peninsula and one of the largest in the world.
 The garden consists of the following key components: nursery, visitor centre, research centre, field study centre, outdoor habitat gardens, northern mountain biome, southern mountain biome, and nature reserve area.

 The Oman Botanic Garden project is built upon a foundation of environmental sensitivity and sustainability.
 The project is built within the limits of a large nature reserve, and as such a “tread lightly” approach is followed, both in concept and in construction.

 As a part of its main objective, Oman Botanic Garden is helping to create a more sustainable world, throughout its design, construction and operation.
 The project is applying for certification for some of the buildings through the Leadership in Energy and Environmental Design (LEED), operated by the US Green Building Council.
-This places stringent criteria on energy efficiency, sourcing and use of materials, minimizing the use of resources, and communicating best practice.
+This places stringent criteria on energy efficiency, sourcing and use of materials, minimizing the use of resources, and communicating best practices.